WMaia9/infoRates/docs/COMPREHENSIVE_RESULTS_ANALYSIS.md

 > Note: Mean Δ is the average drop in accuracy from 100% to 25% coverage across classes; Levene p reports the test for variance homogeneity across coverage levels.

 **Interpretation**: Coverage has a highly significant main effect on accuracy across all architectures and datasets (all p < 0.001).
 Effect sizes (η²) vary across dataset–architecture pairs: the largest coverage effects occur for UCF-101 VideoMAE (η² = 0.206) and UCF-101 ViViT (η² = 0.143), while UCF-101 TimeSformer shows a modest coverage effect (η² = 0.061).
-Stride effects are generally negligible at full coverage (small η² and non-significant p-values) except for **UCF-101 VideoMAE** (F = 13.005, p < 0.001), which shows a meaningful stride dependence.
+Stride effects are generally small (small η² and non-significant p-values) except for **UCF-101 VideoMAE** (F = 60.213, p < 0.001), which shows a meaningful stride dependence.

 ### 2.4.3 Pairwise Coverage Comparisons (Welch's t-tests)
 We computed pairwise Welch's t-tests for all coverage transitions using per-class accuracies (stride = 1).
 Representative results for **UCF-101 TimeSformer** (n = 101 classes) are: